debiki/talkyard-prod-one/README.md

 You should be familiar with Linux, Bash and Git.
 Otherwise you might run into problems.
 For example, there might be Git edit conflicts, if you and we change the same file — then you need to know how to resolve those edit conflicts.
-Also, knowing a bit about Docker containers can be good.
+Also, knowing a bit about Docker can be good.

 Ask questions and report problems in **[the forum](http://www.talkyard.io/forum/latest/support)**.
 This is beta software; there might be bugs.